MadGenius88/UDP-socket/README.md

     print("Socked created!")

 The code was straight forward.
 We first import `socket` library.
 Then we create a socket using `socket.socket` function.
-We passed `AF_INET` as IPv4 as the address family like '100.50.200.5' and `SOCK_STREAM` means we used TCP protocol.
+We passed `AF_INET` as IPv4 as the address family like '127.0.0.1' and `SOCK_DGRAM` means we used UDP protocol.

 ## Connect To The Server